Tufa Rutan: Late reign

 However, Tufa Rutan soon again planned revenge, and later that year he launched another attack on Northern Liang, which was initially successful, but his army withdrew at an overly leisurely pace, and when the weather turned against him, Juqu Mengxun caught him and defeated him, again sieging Ledu, forcing him to then send his son Tufa Rangan (禿髮染干) as a hostage so that Juqu Mengxun would withdraw.

 In 413, Tufa Rutan launched yet another campaign against Northern Liang, and was again defeated.
 Juqu Mengxun again put Ledu under siege but could not capture it.
 However, Tufa Rutan's general Tufa Wenzhi (禿髮文支) then rebelled, encouraging Juqu Mengxun to launch a new attack.
-Tufa Rutan was forced to send his brother Juqu Juyan to Northern Liang as a hostage.
+Tufa Rutan was forced to send his brother Tufa Juyan to Northern Liang as a hostage.

 In 414, the Tuoqihan (唾契汗) and Yifu (乙弗) tribes rebelled, and despite the state of desperation Southern Liang was in, Tufa Rutan, leaving his crown prince Tufa Hutai in command at Ledu, launched an attack against Yifu—which was quite successful.
 However, Qifu Chipan, who had by this point succeeded Qifu Gangui as Western Qin's prince, launched an attack on Ledu, sieging it.
 Tufa Hutai panicked, and forced the Han in the city into the inner citadel because he distrusted them, greatly weakening his own defense force, and Ledu fell.
 Tufa Hutai was captured.

 Tufa Rutan's nephew Tufa Fani (禿髮樊尼, Tufa Wugu's son) escaped and informed Tufa Rutan what had happened.
 Tufa Rutan informed his troops that his plans were then to attack the Tuoqihan tribe, and then use the proceeds from the pillaging to ransom the people of Ledu from Western Qin.
 However, the troops, upon hearing the news, collapsed and deserted him.
 Tufa Rutan was forced to surrender to Western Qin as well.